 - (a) Obtain the basic facts from all officers present during the use of force.
+Every attempt should be made to interview the involved officers seperately.
 Absent an allegation of misconduct or excessive force, this will be considered a routine contact in the normal course of duties. - (b) Ensure that any injured parties are examined and treated. - (c) Supervisors shall prepare a Use of Force report when any of the following occur: - 1.
 The application of force appears to have caused physical injury. - 2.
 The individual has expressed a complaint of pain. - 3.
 Any deployment or discharge of a chemical agent, electronic control device, impact weapon, carotid control hold, or firearm, regardless of whether the subject sustained an injury. - 4.
 Any strikes such as palm heel, elbow, knee, kicks, or closed fist, regardless of whether the subject sustained an injury. - 5.
-The individual has been rendered unconscious. - (d) When possible, separately obtain a recorded interview with the subject upon whom force was applied.
-This interview should take place as soon as possible and may take place prior to a Miranda Warning being given by the arresting officer.
-The sergeant should preface the interview by letting the subject(s) know that the answers are not intended to be used in any criminal investigation.
-The following will apply: - 1.
-The content of the interview should not be summarized or included in any related criminal report, only the use of force report. - 2.
-The recording of the interview should be distinctly marked for retention, including the DR number, until all potential for civil litigation has expired. - 3.
-If the subject(s) invokes Miranda Rights prior to being interviewed, no interview by the supervisor shall be conducted. - 4.
-If the basic facts lead the supervisor or Watch Commander to believe the incident may be a "critical incident" as listed in Policy Manual §305.2, no interview of the subject will be conducted prior to the notification of the Major Crimes Sergeant. - (e) Once any initial medical assessment has been completed or first aid has been rendered, ensure that photographs have been taken of any areas involving visible injury or complaint of pain, as well as overall photographs of uninjured areas.
-These photographs should be retained until all potential for civil litigation has expired. - (f) Identify any witnesses not already included in related reports. - (g) Review and approve all related reports. - (h) Determine if there is any indication that the subject may pursue civil litigation, the supervisor should complete and route a notification of a potential claim through the appropriate channels.
+The individual has been rendered unconscious. - 6.
+The use of the body restraint device and/or RIPP hobble device. - (d) Once any initial medical assessment has been completed or first aid has been rendered, ensure that sufficient and quality photographs are taken of the suspect and victim officers (if appropriate), to include any areas involving visible injury or complaint of pain, as well as overall photographs of uninjured areas.
+Photographs of the location of the incident should be taken as well.
+These photographs should be retained until all potential for civil litigation has expired. - (e) Ensure that all witnesses are located, identified, and interviewed by uninvolved officers.
+This may be accomplished through a canvass of the area. - (f) Review and approve all related reports as appropriate.